 Please visit her on social media and on the web at www.clbauer.com.
 You can also spy some of her floral work at www.clarasflowers.com.

 The Poppy Drop is her debut novel, now available in print and ebook format.
-It is the first in a series of mystery novels.
-The two sequels in the series, The Hibiscus Heist and The Tulip Terror are also availabe in both print and ebook formats.
+It is the first in a series of cozy mystery novels.
+The three sequels in the series, The Hibiscus Heist, The Tulip Terror, and The sweet Pea Secret are also available in both print and ebook formats.
 Take a look at what Lily has been up to!